cyphar/heisig-rtk-index/README.md

    primitive on page 385 (one of the primitive forms of "row") even though it's listed in Index IV as a primitive on that page.

+ * Index II's entry for "butcher" is incorrect (it should be the 6-stroke primitive "flesh + sabre" but instead it includes the "meeting" primitive making it 9 strokes).
+Reading the text description of 輸 makes this pretty clear.

+ * Index III incorrectly lists the radical for 輸 as 言 (rather than 車).

 ### What about RtK-3? ###

 At some point I will take a look at creating an index for the third volume of